ME-ICA/me-ica/README.md

     --cpus=16 number of core avaliable  for processing data --coreg_mode=lp-t2s  functional to anat pearson correlation
     --no_skullstrip : this avoid skullstripping of anatomical T1w3D as provided in -a ...
-    --keep_int : only neceesary for debug purpose, mantain temporary results --tpattern=realignMB2.txt : only necessary for specify slice timing or in case of Multiband acquisition
+    --keep_int : only necessary for debug purpose, mantaining temporary results --tpattern=realignMB2.txt : only necessary for specifying slice timing or in case of Multiband acquisition

   Example of realignMB2.txt for a MB2, ascending, with 36 slices,TR 1sec: